Research with the Village Movement

 The 2025 National Census of Villages represents a multi-year effort to enhance the data and evaluation capacity of the Village Movement by creating a comprehensive, U.S. representative organizational dataset about Villages.

 This project was conducted as a follow-up to the "Engaging Villages as Key Partners for Aging Research" project conducted in 2023-2025.
-In surveying as many operational Villages as possible, we seek to answer critical questions about the scope, scale, and structure of Villages, as well as their potential benefits for diverse individuals and communities.
+In surveying as many operational Villages as possible, we aimed to answer critical questions about the scope, scale, and structure of Villages, as well as their potential benefits for diverse individuals and communities.
 The project was led by researchers at the Rutgers Hub for Aging Collaboration (School of Social Work) in partnership with Village to Village Network (VtVN) and members of the VtVN Data and Evaluation Committee.
 We thank every individual, organization, and network that contributed in big and small ways!